abossenbroek/CarND-PID-Control-Project/README.md

 error after 500 calls to the PID.
 This is consistent with the behaviour that we observe it the simulator; the car is able to fulfil a complete round and drives stable.

+## Reflection
+We noted that it is important to start with low values for the PID control parameters.
+Having too high values causes the car to oscillate on the track and quickly leave the track.
+Moreover, we had to limit the integral portion of the PID.
+To achieve this we use a circular buffer.
+This buffer discards the oldest data when pushing new data on it.
+We also faced some challenges when calculating the time between two measurements.
+The standard C `clock` did not give sufficient time difference between two control calls.
+We addressed this by using `chrono`, which was able to give us much more accurate time readings.

+We investigated the use of methods such as the Twiddle algorithm and the Ziegler-Nichols algorithm but found both to be difficult to implement in an online PID control system where some of the outliers can cause the system to ill behave i.e. the car going of the track.

 ## Dependencies